BioDivHealth/sitetool/README.md

 2. [Dynamic World](https://dynamicworld.app/)
 3. [Copernicus Dynamic Land Cover](https://lcviewer.vito.be/)

+This repository has a series of Google Earth Engine scripts to assist with exporting this data: <https://github.com/BioDivHealth/GEE_Scripts>.
-Please visit the above sites to download a raster for your region of interest.
+You can also visit the above sites to download a raster for your region of interest.
 If your region covers multiple tiles, please merge tiles into one file prior to uploading.
 Please ensure the raster CRS is WGS 84, and the values for any land cover type are in one layer following the numeric codes for the above products.

 The app can also support rasters with continuous values, such as for temperature, NDVI, or elevation.
 For these inputs, please ensure the